RavinderReddyF5/bigipnext-deploy/README.md

 Terraform module that creates and configures BIG-IP Next instances on OpenStack(VIO).

 This module creates BIG-IP Next instances with admin, internal, and external network interfaces on openstack.
+An ssh user with username f5debug and password Welcome123! will be configured.
+The username and password can be overridden if desired.
 You need terraform version 1.2.4 or newer to use this module.

 The user used for authenticating with openstack must have the privileges necessary to create ports attached to a subnet on the internal and external networks.